The Science Behind the Scan

-A radiologic technologist, or radiographer, performs diagnostic medical imaging examinations.
-Radiologic technologists are healthcare professionals who adjust and maintain imaging equipment, prepare patients for various procedures, take medical histories, answer questions about any procedures and help patients feel at ease.
-Additionally, radiographers will sometimes work with physicians to evaluate images and to determine whether additional images need to be taken.
+A radiologic technologist, or radiographer, is a trained healthcare professional who performs diagnostic medical imaging examinations to support patient care.
+Radiographers operate and maintain imaging equipment, prepare patients for procedures, take medical histories, and address questions to help patients feel informed and at ease.
+They also collaborate closely with physicians, reviewing images and assisting in determining whether additional imaging is needed to ensure accurate and thorough diagnosis.

 The C-SC Difference

-You will earn your degree through a partnership with Blessing-Rieman College of Nursing & Health Sciences in Quincy, Ill.
-You complete general education courses and radiology prerequisite courses during the first year on the C-SC campus, then complete radiology courses as well as clinical experiences on the Blessing-Rieman College campus and at clinical affiliate sites for the next three years.
-You will complete more than 1,400 hours of clinical work.
+You will earn your degree through a partnership with Blessing-Rieman College of Nursing & Health Sciences in Quincy, Illinois.
+During your first year on the C-SC campus, you will complete general education and radiology prerequisite courses.
+You will then transition to the Blessing-Rieman campus for the remaining three years, where you will engage in advanced radiology coursework and hands-on clinical experiences.
+Over the curse of the program, you will complete more than 1,400 hours of clinical practice.

 • Blessing Hospital